What is the Renewal Rate?

 SaaS and subscription-oriented companies that possess higher renewal rates with minimal churn generate more predictable, recurring revenue, all else being equal.

-How to Calculate the Renewal Rate
+How to Calculate Renewal Rate (Step-by-Step)

 The renewal rate tracks the rate at which a company’s customers actively renew their subscriptions, rather than cancel.